Identifying Network Hubs with the Partial Correlation Graphical LASSO: Introduction

 Despite its success, the GLASSO suffers from a notable limitation: it is not scale-invariant.
 Because the penalty is applied to the raw entries of the precision matrix $K$, simply rescaling the variables can alter the estimated graph structure.
 This makes the results sensitive to data preprocessing choices, such as standardization.
 A more robust and often more interpretable approach is to enforce sparsity directly on the partial correlations,

 which are naturally normalized measures of conditional dependence.
 This motivates penalizing the likelihood based on the partial correlations:

-We note that penalizing the raw off‑diagonal elements of $K$ can work against the goal of attenuating strong conditional dependencies, because their magnitudes need not track those of the partial correlations.
-For example,
+We note that penalizing the raw off-diagonal elements of $K$ can work against the goal of attenuating strong conditional dependencies, since their magnitudes need not track those of the corresponding partial correlations.
+Indeed, one can construct a positive definite $3\times 3$ matrix $K$ such that $K_{12} < K_{13} < K_{23}$ but $|P(K)_{12}|>|P(K)_{13}|>|P(K)_{23}|$, e.g.,